dsleo/dsleo.github.io/_posts/2026-02-17-math-search.md

 [^1]: “Mathematicians just make their results freely available, as if they were on shelves where anyone can fetch them.”
 [^2]: But let's not forget the latest CNRS initiative, [Geodesic](https://geodesic.mathdoc.fr/) that just started in September 2025.
 [^3]: To highligth this clearly, a quick experiment was ran ([Math Artifact Retrieval Scoring](https://turnstilelabs.github.io/mars)) to ask an LLM to suggest an article where to find a randomly drawn result from a random paper... and it never could.
+[^4]: This is very similar to techniques such as Anthropic's [Contextual Retrieval](https://www.anthropic.com/engineering/contextual-retrieval).
+[^5]: Remember now our first [SGA 4½ graph](https://dsleo.github.io/maths/2026/02/03/naming-mathematics-sga-4-5.html)?